ndiego/block-visibility/readme.txt

 * Fixed backward compatibility error due to the unified extensibility APIs in WordPress 6.6.
 * Fixed Widget Editor notice in WordPress 6.6+.
 * Fixed spacing in the Day of Week control.
+* Fixed Firefox content overflow issue with the React Select component.

 = 3.5.0 - 2024-07-20 =